Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 SME financing has been limited as banks are unwilling to take risks on startups, though the government is now promoting greater lending to startups.
-The Authority for Small and Medium Enterprises Development, created from the 2020 merger of the SME Development Fund, Riyada and Al Rafd fund, indicated a renewed commitment to developing SMEs, though funds may be limited due to the country’s budgetary constraints.
+The Authority for Small and Medium Enterprises Development has signaled a renewed commitment to developing SMEs, though funds may be limited.

 The Oman Development Bank (ODB) also administers loans with an OMR 1 million (USD 2.6 million) ceiling to support development of smaller industries in the agriculture, fisheries, petroleum, mining, and services sectors.
 ODB also offers an SME loan guarantee program in partnership with commercial banks, interest subsidies, and attractive export financing rates.

 The Muscat Stock Exchange (MSX) is the only stock exchange in Oman.
-Foreigners can participate in IPOs on the MSM via local brokers.
-Public joint stock companies (SAOG) may issue shares to the public with a minimum of OMR 2 million (USD 5.2 million).
+Foreigners can participate in IPOs on the MSX via local brokers.
+Public joint stock companies may issue shares to the public with a minimum of OMR 2 million (USD 5.2 million).
 Investors may also seek financing from the Gulf Investment Corporation in Kuwait.
-The Capital Market Authority (CMA) is the country’s financial regulatory authority responsible for capital markets in Oman.
-Its responsibilities include setting and policing financial rules and regulations, developing capital markets, and regulating the MSM.
+The Capital Market Authority is the country’s financial regulatory authority responsible for capital markets in Oman.
+Its responsibilities include setting and policing financial rules and regulations, developing capital markets, and regulating the MSX.

-Due to tight government budgets, Oman is increasingly exploring the use of project financing, but it is facing increased competition for more expensive funding.
-The government is increasingly seeking to engage the private sector in designing, building, financing and operating public-sector infrastructure and services.
+Oman is increasingly exploring the use of project financing, but it is facing increased competition for more expensive funding.
+The government is increasingly seeking to engage the private sector in designing, building, financing, and operating public-sector infrastructure and services.